Bonnie Tyler: 2004–2005: Success in France

-Tyler released her fifteenth studio album Wings in the spring of 2005.
-It was recorded in Paris, and featured twelve new songs, two of which were also recorded in French, and new versions of "Total Eclipse of the Heart" and "It's a Heartache".
-Tyler promoted the album with an extensive tour of Europe, including a televised performance at the Sopot International Song Festival in Poland, and recorded concerts at La Cigale in Paris and at the Fiestas del Pilar in Zaragoza, Spain.
-Footage from all three concerts appeared on Tyler's live DVD Bonnie on Tour which was released in 2006.
-Wings was issued in the UK in 2006 under the title Celebrate.
+Tyler released her 15th studio album, Wings, in spring 2005.
+Recorded in Paris, it featured 12 new songs, two of which were also recorded in French, as well as new versions of "Total Eclipse of the Heart" and "It's a Heartache".
+She promoted the album with an extensive European tour, including a televised performance at the Sopot International Song Festival in Poland and recorded concerts at La Cigale in Paris and at the Fiestas del Pilar in Zaragoza, Spain.
+Footage from all three concerts appeared on Tyler's live DVD Bonnie on Tour, released in 2006.
+Wings came out in the UK in 2006 under the title Celebrate.
 Tyler also received the Lifetime Achievement Steiger Award in 2005.

+In 2004, a version of "Holding Out for a Hero" was recorded by Jennifer Saunders for the Shrek 2 soundtrack.

 2006–2011: From the Heart: Greatest Hits and Best of 3 CD

-In 2006, Tyler made her first appearance on US television in years when she performed "Total Eclipse of the Heart" with actress Lucy Lawless on Celebrity Duets.
-In the following year she recorded a new version of "Total Eclipse of the Heart" with punk band BabyPinkStar and released From the Heart: Greatest Hits, which reached number 2 in Ireland and number 31 in the UK.
+In 2006, Tyler made her first appearance on US television in several years when she performed "Total Eclipse of the Heart" with actress Lucy Lawless on Celebrity Duets.
+In January 2007, Tyler recorded a new version of the song with the punk band BabyPinkStar.
+It peaked at No. 40 on the UK Independent Singles chart.
+In March, she released From the Heart: Greatest Hits, which reached No. 2 in Ireland and No. 31 in the UK.

-Tyler during a sound check for her concert in Dolina Charlotty, Poland, 1 May 2011.

 In April 2009, Tyler joined Welsh male voice choir Only Men Aloud! on their UK tour to perform "Total Eclipse of the Heart".
 They recorded the song for their second studio album Band of Brothers, which was released in October.
-In the same year, she also recorded the title song for Mal Pope's new musical Cappuccino Girls, and performed the song at the opening night in Swansea's Grand Theatre.
-Tyler also made a cameo on Hollyoaks Later to sing "Holding Out for a Hero" in a dream sequence with Carmel McQueen (Gemma Merna).
+Also in 2009, she recorded the title song for Mal Pope's musical Cappuccino Girls, and performed it on opening night at Swansea's Grand Theatre.
+Tyler also made a cameo on Hollyoaks Later, singing "Holding Out for a Hero" in a dream sequence featuring Carmel McQueen (Gemma Merna).

-In 2010, Tyler appeared in a television advertisement for MasterCard singing a parody of "Total Eclipse of the Heart".
+In 2010, Tyler appeared in a television advertisement for MasterCard, singing a parody of "Total Eclipse of the Heart".
 She released "Something Going On" with Country singer Wayne Warner and a new version of "Making Love (Out of Nothing At All)" with Matt Pétrin in July and August respectively.
-In October, she toured with Robin Gibb in Australia and New Zealand.
+In October, she toured Australia and New Zealand with Robin Gibb.